sa-concept-refactoring/doc/main.typ

 == Coding Guidelines

-As all big projects the LLVM also has defined condign guidelines which should be followed.
+As all big projects the LLVM also has defined coding guidelines which should be followed.
 The documentation is written really well and can be found #link("https://llvm.org/docs/CodingStandards.html")[here].
 A lot of guidelines are written down but some things seem to be missing.
 While refactoring the first feature the question came up if trailing returns should be used or not.
 Unfortunately this case is not described within the coding guidelines and after looking at other code snippets it was decided to stick with the non trailing version of return values.

-=== Coding Formatter
+=== Code Formatter
 To fulfill the formatting guidelines there is a formatter within the project which styles the files according to the guidelines.

-To check ensure that the format is correct, a job is running on Github for Pull-Request.
+To check ensure that the format is correct, a job is running on GitHub for Pull-Request.
 The Pull-Request can only be merged if the job finishes successfully.

 // TODO: add link